Delay Differential Equations in rxode2

 Delay durations that themselves depend on an estimated parameter are

-function interface can be fit like any other
+be fit like any other nlmixr2 model.

 Notes and attribution